openstack-archive/tripleo-docs/doc/source/install/basic_deployment/basic_deployment_cli.rst

    across rebuilds.
 Make sure to wipe the previous installation before rebuilding in this case.

+If there is information from previous deployments on the nodes' disks, it is recommended to at least remove the partitions and partition table(s).
+See :doc:`../advanced_deployment/cleaning` for information on how to do it.

 Finally, if you want your nodes to boot in the UEFI mode, additional steps may have to be taken - see :doc:`../advanced_deployment/uefi_boot` for details.